How many people are currently being held in detention centres in Australia?

 Have any extra measures been taken to protect people in detention during COVID-19?

-This makes it impossible for detainees to maintain social distancing standards within closed centres and within APODS.
+It has been impossible for detainees to maintain social distancing standards within closed centres and within APODS.

 In some APODs, people are forced to live two to three to a room, eat in communal areas and are in their bedroom for 23 hours a day.
 In closed detention centres, most detainees are in rooms with others, some in rooms with up to six people.